cloudflare/cloudflare-docs/products/workers/src/content/platform/environments.md

 You cannot specify multiple environments with the same name.
 If this were allowed, publishing each environment would overwrite your previously deployed Worker and the behavior would not be clear.

-For this reason, Wrangler **appends the environment name to the top-level name to publish a Worker script**.
+For this reason, Wrangler appends the environment name to the top-level name to publish a Worker script.
 For example, a Worker project named `my-worker` with an environment `[env.dev]` would become `my-worker-dev`.

 The layout of an example `[env.dev]` environment is displayed below: